ajescode/autostart-morning-play/README.md

 # spotify-schedule-autostart
-Bash script to sleep system and play spotify automatically after specified period
+Bash script to sleep system and play spotify automatically at specified time.

 ## How to use it?